Skip to main navigation Skip to search Skip to main content

 Biography

-I am an internationally award-winning medical humanities scholar and conceptual historian of health, gender and sexuality, of mixed European and First Nations ancestry, working on unceeded Gundungurra, Tharawal and Dharug lands.
+I am an award-winning medical humanities scholar and conceptual historian of health, gender and sexuality, of mixed European and First Nations ancestry, working on unceded Gundungurra, Tharawal and Dharug lands.
 My work at Western is split between research, teaching, postgraduate supervision, mentoring, leadership and governance.
 I am a core member of the Translational Health Institute (THRI) and a member of the Sexualities and Genders Research group (SAGR).

 Current Research